List of minor biblical places: Sibmah

 Sibmah (Hebrew, Sibmah) is a location which according to Numbers 32:37-38 and Joshua 13:19 was in the territory of the Tribe of Reuben.
 In the King James Version it is sometimes spelled Shibmah.
 Isaiah 16:7-8 refers to it as a Moabite city, as does Jeremiah 48:31-32.
 In one case it is called Sebam (Hebrew Sebam), spelled Shebam in the King James Version (Numbers 32:3).
 Its specific location is not known.

+Sitnah

+Sitnah was the name of the second of Abraham's wells reopened by Isaac in Genesis 26:21.
+In the Septuagint, its name is given as Ἐχθρία (echthria).

 Stone of Bohan, son of Reuben

 The stone of Bohan, son of Reuben is mentioned in Joshua 15:6 as a point along the boundary of the land allocated to the tribe of Judah.
 Bohan is not named as one of Reuben's sons where they are listed in Genesis 46:9.
 Bohan is a name which appears twice in the Hebrew Bible.
 In both cases it appears in the phrase "the stone of Bohan the son of Reuben," which refers to a place along the boundary between Judah and the Tribe of Benjamin.